-Figure 11: A model of braking performance requirements in Papyrus.
+Figure 12: A model of braking performance requirements in Papyrus.

-Figure 12 shows the allocations of functional and non-functional requirements to the braking control and its sub-features through the Satisfy links.
+Figure 13 shows the allocations of functional and non-functional requirements to the braking control and its sub-Features through the Satisfy links.

-Figure 12: Allocations of braking requirements on vehicle features in Papyrus.
+Figure 13: Linking braking requirements to Vehicle Features in Papyrus.

-In EAST-ADL, a satisfy relationship signifies the relationship between a requirement and an architectural element intending to satisfy the requirement.
-Requirements can also be inherited along with the feature configuration hierarchy.
-For example, the requirements Req#1_BaseBraking and Req#2_DriverBrakeRequest, shown in Figure 12, should also be satisfied by the children of BrakingControl, such as the AdvancedBraking and the BasicBraking.
+In EAST-ADL, a Satisfy relationship signifies the relationship between a requirement and an architectural element intending to satisfy the requirement.
+Requirements can also be inherited along with the Feature configuration hierarchy.
+For example, the requirements Req#1\BaseBraking and Req#2\DriverBrakeRequest, shown in Figure 13, should also be satisfied by the children of BrakingControl, such as the AdvancedBraking and the BasicBraking.

-7.3 Analysis Level
+8.3 Analysis Level

-As a step towards system realization, the vehicle level features are realised by some interconnected abstract functions at the analysis level, specifying the corresponding input functions, application functions, and output functions for each vehicle level function in an implementation independent way.
-For the target braking system, the vehicle features of concern are implemented by a set of analysis functions shown in Figure 13 and Figure 14.
+As a step towards system realization, the Vehicle Level Features are realised by some interconnected abstract functions at the Analysis Level, specifying the corresponding input functions, application functions, and output functions for each Vehicle Level function in an implementation independent way.
+For the target braking system, the vehicle Features of concern are implemented by a set of Analysis Functions shown in Figure 14 and Figure 15.

-Figure 13: Advanced Braking feature and the specification of its functional realizations in Papyrus.
+Figure 14: Advanced Braking Feature and the specification of its functional realizations in Papyrus.

-Figure 14:Regenerative Braking Control feature and the specification of its functional realizations in Papyrus.
+Figure 15:Regenerative Braking Control Feature and the specification of its functional realizations in Papyrus.

-Figure 15 shows the specification of functional architecture in EAST-ADL for the braking system (See also D6.1.1 for an overview the functional operation concept).
+Figure 16 shows the specification of functional architecture in EAST-ADL for the braking system (See also D6.1.1 for an overview the functional operation concept).

-Figure 15: Functional Analysis Architecture specification of the Regenerative Braking System in Papyrus.
+Figure 16: Functional Analysis Architecture specification of the Regenerative Braking System in Papyrus.

-In EAST-ADL, system boundaries are explicitly defined by means of functional devices (FunctionalDevice).
-Through functional devices, an analysis function interacts with the physical environment.
-Figure 16 shows the connections between functional devices and the physical environment.
+In EAST-ADL, system boundaries are explicitly defined by means of Functional Devices (FunctionalDevice).
+Through Functional Devices, an Analysis Function interacts with the physical environment.
+Figure 17 shows the connections between Functional Devices and the physical environment.

-Figure 16: Connecting functional analysis functions with environment in Papyrus.
+Figure 17: Connecting Analysis Functions with Environment in Papyrus.